Sylvia1992/datasciencecoursera-1/GettingCleaningDataCourseProj/README.md

 This repository has been created as a part of the course project 2 work of the "Getting and Cleaning data" course being offered by Coursera.The purpose of this project is to demonstrate the process of collection, processing, and cleaning of a data set.
 The script prepares a tidy data set to be used for later analysis.

 Following files can be found in this directory:
-1) tidy data sets named tidylabled.txt and tidyaverage.txt
+* 1) tidy data sets named tidylabled.txt and tidyaverage.txt
-2) a code book titled CodeBook.md which describes the variables and the data
+* 2) a code book titled CodeBook.md which describes the variables and the data
-3) following link is referred for the data source
+* 3) following link is referred for the data source
-4) a script to generate the tidy data set from the raw data.
+* 4) a script to generate the tidy data set from the raw data.
 This file is named as run_analysis.R.
 A brief description of the script is given below:
-	Merges the training and the test sets to create one data set tidy.txt.
+	* Merges the training and the test sets to create one data set tidy.txt.
-	Extracts only the measurements on the mean and standard deviation for each measurement.
+	* Extracts only the measurements on the mean and standard deviation for each measurement.
-	Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+	* Uses descriptive activity names to name the activities in the data set
+	* Appropriately labels the data set with descriptive variable names.
-	From the data set in above step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+	* From the data set in above step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Description of Data Set
+### Description of Data Set
-The dataset includes the following files:
+###The dataset includes the following files:
 =========================================
 - 'README.txt'
 - 'features_info.txt': Shows information about the variables used on the feature vector.